sphinx-contrib/sphinxcontrib-collations/README.rst

 Features
 --------

 - (TODO) Use an intersphinx inventory collection including all the projects of the collation
 - (TODO) Use documentation options commonly set across each of the projects, including :

-        * (TODO) generic module level members of ``conf.py``
+  - (TODO) Generic module level members of ``conf.py``
-        * (TODO) custom templates
+  - (TODO) Custom templates
-        * (TODO) logo
+  - (TODO) Collation logo
-        * (TODO) custom CSS
+  - (TODO) Custom CSS

+- (TODO) Provide collation-level dependency information, including :

+  - (TODO) Immediate dependencies of the documented project
+  - (TODO) Recursive dependencies of the documented project upto the border of the collation
+  - (TODO) Usage of the documented project within the collation

 Limitations and Known Issues
 ----------------------------

 - Does not support changing the underlying theme itself, and currently assumes the use of an underlying alabaster based theme.
 - Does not perform any kind of validation of the provided information. it is left to the developer to ensure the collation configuration is correct, secure, and is applied in the correct sequence in ``conf.py`` when applying any package specific overrides.
 - The JSON API server is currently expected to be public, which means your logo and branding can be used by anyone without any authorization from you.

 Links